 Start thinking about what you want to get out of your investing.

+So think beyond just making a million dollars.
 What will you do with that million dollars?

 Have a think and work out exactly what your ideal lifestyle might look like

 - Art studio at home?

 These are the opportunities that you will use your money made via investing available to you.